Exclusive: ‘American Skin’ Unveils Powerful Set Of Posters Ahead Of January 15th Relese

 What a time!
 Just days away from the release of ‘American Skin,‘ the film has unveiled a powerful set of posters.

-‘American Skin‘ has released a powerful set of posters designed by Gravillis, Inc (@gravillisinc).
-The imagery teases the intensity of the Nate Parker film, which opens in select theaters and on demand on January 15.
+‘American Skin‘ just released the moving images designed by Gravillis, Inc (@gravillisinc) today.

+The imagery teases the intensity of the Nate Parker film, which opens in select theaters and on-demand on January 15.

 AMERICAN SKIN weaves a layered story in the tradition of Sidney Lumet’s 12 Angry Men and Dog Day Afternoon, that follows a Black Iraqi War Vet, who after being denied a fair trial following the shooting death of his teenage son (and only child) by a white police officer, desperately seeks justice and accountability for his son’s death.
 Check out the trailer below: